alainwolf/roll.urown.net/server/server-tls.rst

    uses its own hostname or sub-domain like **mail.example.net**.
 A wildcard certificate is the easiest way to secure everything with only one certificate.

- * The created certificate siging requests don't include anything we don't need.
+ * The created certificate signing requests don't include anything we don't need.
    CAcert only uses the CN (common name) and if available the **SubjectAltNames**.
 All other information in the CSR is discarded.
    `StartSSL <https://www.startssl.com>`_ strips everything from the CSR